vinteumorg/Floresta/doc/run.md

 ## Assume Utreexo

 If you want to start your node and get up and running quickly, you can use the Assume Utreexo feature.
-This is enabled by defalt, but you can disable it with the `--no-assume-utreexo` flag.
+This is enabled by default, but you can disable it with the `--no-assume-utreexo` flag.

 ```bash
 florestad --no-assume-utreexo